 Apart from that, and depending on your personal interests, the title consists of most readable texts, with the usual shifts in quality, considered that 19 authors will deliver in 19 different styles.

-As usual, the Australian editorial team of Andrew Nette, a writer of fiction and nonfiction, and Iain McIntyre, musician, author, and community radio broadcaster, deliver first-class background a well as detail on a rather neglected, but highly interesting and thrilling side action in the history of popular culture.
-And again they present their 8 x 10” volume in perfect layout and had it illustrated with hundreds of beautiful and rare paperback covers that alone are reasons enough to put the title on your shelf.
+As usual, the Australian editorial team of Andrew Nette, a writer of fiction and nonfiction, and Iain McIntyre, musician, author, and community radio broadcaster, deliver first-class background as well as detail on a rather neglected, but highly interesting and thrilling side action in the history of popular culture.
+And again they present their 8 x 10” volume in perfect layout and have it illustrated with hundreds of beautiful and rare paperback covers that, alone, are reason enough to put the title on your shelf.
 Dangerous Visions and New Worlds is a fantastic title in every aspect and in the literal sense.

 Review by Dr. A. Ebert © 2022